Long-term visa for remote work FAQ

 12) What are the ISK limits for health insurance?

-An applicant for a long-term visa needs to show proof of health insurance coverage of 2,000,000 ISK as a minimum per person, which is 1) valid in Iceland | Schengen-area 2) valid for the duration of their stay in Iceland.
+An applicant for a long-term visa needs to show proof of health insurance coverage of 2,000,000 ISK as a minimum per person, which is 1) valid in Iceland and Schengen area 2) valid for the duration of their stay in Iceland.
 If your insurance is not valid in Iceland, please see our Health Insurance page for a list of providers.

-14) Can I travel within Schengen while on Iceland's remote work long-term visa?
+13) Can I travel within Schengen while on Iceland's remote work long-term visa?

-You will all be issued a multiple entry visa.
+You will all be issued a multiple-entry visa.
 This means you can travel to and from the Schengen area as you please.
 You may also travel within the Schengen area.
 Note that you will not be able to stay for more than 90 consecutive days in a single Schengen member state.
-The Schengen countries are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+The Schengen countries are Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 Yes, you may.
 A few people have asked, for example, whether they could come to Iceland on the Remote Work Long-Term Visa but travel home to the USA for work or meetings.
 Remember that the visa duration is 180 days, issued for a fixed 180-day calendar period.
-Therefore, any days you spend outside Iceland/Schengen area will not be added to the back of the visa.
+Therefore, any days you spend outside the Iceland/Schengen area will not be added to the back of the visa.
 Meaning any days you spend abroad will be lost.

 The general rule is that you will have to leave the Schengen area for 90 days before you can re-enter.

-18) I am from one of the countries that can travel visa-free to Iceland, but my spouse/partner is a citizen (traveling with a passport) from a country that requires a visa to travel to Iceland.
+17) I am from one of the countries that can travel visa-free to Iceland, but my spouse/partner is a citizen (traveling with a passport) from a country that requires a visa to travel to Iceland.
 Can they join me?

-19) Can you take pets?
+18) Can you take pets?

-There is no law regarding whether you take a pet with you.
+There is no law regarding whether you can take a pet with you.
 However, this is a lengthy and pricey process.
 Please see the Icelandic Food and Veterinary Authority for more information on what pets may be imported and from what countries.

 If the passport's validity does not exceed 90 days beyond the validity of the long-term visa, the applicant will be contacted and given the option to either submit a new passport or shorten the period of stay.

-They do not need to travel together and only need to bring their own paperwork, but the visa duration will always be tied to the "main" remote worker's application duration.
+They do not need to travel together and only need to bring their paperwork, but the visa duration will always be tied to the "main" remote worker's application duration.

 A general letter will be sufficient if the letter covers the duration of the remote work long-term visa and the specific job.